microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/InverseModL.md

+# InverseModL function

-# function InverseModL(a : BigInt, modulus : BigInt) : BigInt
+`function InverseModL(a : BigInt, modulus : BigInt) : BigInt`

 ## Summary
 Returns the multiplicative inverse of a modular integer.